Syncthing Relay

 Why use a relay

-- Help devices synchronize when direct connection fails.
+- Improve connectivity between devices when direct peer-to-peer connection fails.

-- Improve connectivity between devices behind NAT or firewalls.
+- Help synchronization between devices behind NAT, firewalls or restrictive networks.

 How the service works